Police launch homicide investigation after death of Gisborne toddler - NZ Herald

-Gisborne police have launched a homicide investigation into the death of a 19-month-old toddler - the second preschool child to suffer critical injuries in the city in the space of a week.
+Gisborne police have launched a homicide investigation into the death of a 19-month-old toddler - the second preschool child to suffer critical injuries in the city within a week.

-The toddler was brought into Gisborne Hospital with critical injuries on Thursday, January 6, and was subsequently flown to Starship children's hospital in Auckland.
-Sadly, the toddler died today.
+The toddler was brought into Gisborne Hospital with critical injuries on Thursday, January 6, and was flown to Starship children's hospital in Auckland.
+The toddler died today.

 A scene examination has been completed at a residential address in Te Hapara, Gisborne.
-Police inquiries into the nature and circumstances surrounding the infant's injuries are continuing.
+Police inquiries into the nature and circumstances surrounding the child's injuries are continuing.

 "Police are speaking to a number of people, but we would like to speak to anyone else who may have information that could assist our inquiries in determining how the toddler's injuries were sustained."